Deforestation in the Democratic Republic of the Congo: Industrial

 Relative to agricultural land transformation, fuelwood and charcoal collection, and artisanal collection logging, industrial logging has a minor direct impact on forest destruction in the DRC in recent years due to the collapse of local markets in the early 1990s.
-However, logging has significant indirect effects as mentioned previously because of the roads constructed for it.
-The collapse of the logging industry in the 1990s has changed the industry into one of selective logging where only very large trees of high value are being extracted for export.
+However, logging has significant indirect effects because of the roads constructed for it.
+The collapse of the logging industry in the 1990s changed the industry into one of selective logging, where only very large trees of high value are being extracted for export.

 As of 1999, 87% of the total volume of wood harvested was one of five species of African mahogany.
 These selective logging practices yield only 8.7 cubic meters (the volume less than that of one tree) per hectare.
-This creates a scenario where many roads are created to move very few selected trees from the forest.
-This creates access to previously secluded areas which expedites the rate of forest accessibility thereby allowing populations to move in to collect fuelwood, hunt bushmeat, and start clearing the land for agriculture.
+Thus many roads are created to move very few trees from the forest.
+This allows people to move in to collect fuelwood, hunt bushmeat, and start clearing the land for agriculture.